Vicky Jenson

-Victoria "Vicky" Jenson (born March 4, 1960) is an American film director of both live-action and animated films.
+Victoria Jenson (born March 4, 1960) is an American film director of both live action and animated films.
 She has directed projects for DreamWorks Animation, including Shrek, the first film to win an Academy Award for Best Animated Feature, giving rise to one of Hollywood's largest film franchises.

 Career

 Biography and early work

-Jenson began painting animation cells at the age of 13.
-She attended the Academy of Art University in San Francisco and California State University Northridge.
-She "started in animation as a cell painter.
-She learned to paint backgrounds on The Flintstones (1960) and The Smurfs (1981) at Hanna Barbera Studios where she worked summers to cover fall semesters at the Academy of Art University in San Francisco".
+Jenson began painting cels at the age of 13.
+She attended the Academy of Art University in San Francisco and California State University Northridge, and learned to paint backgrounds on The Flintstones and The Smurfs at Hanna Barbera Studios where she worked summers to cover fall semesters.
 She later became a storyboard artist for Warner Bros., Marvel and Disney Television, and variously worked as a production designer, art director and co-producer".
 In the early 1980s, Jenson worked on the storyboard backgrounds on the He-Man and the Masters of the Universe cartoon series for Filmation.
-She was also a design and color stylist on Mighty Mouse: The New Adventures, the influential Ralph Bakshi reboot of Mighty Mouse, in the 1980s.
-She held the same position with The Ren & Stimpy Show in the early 1990s, for creator John Kricfalusi.
-For both Mighty Mouse and Ren & Stimpy, Jenson was among those "responsible for the development of the visual style" of the series.
+She was also a design and color stylist on Mighty Mouse: The New Adventures, John Kricfalusi's influential reboot of Mighty Mouse, in the 1980s.
+Due to her connections with Kricfalusi, she was offered a job as a painter at Spümcø to work on The Ren & Stimpy Show on its second season; she migrated to Games Animation with other background painters including Bill Wray after Kricfalusi's firing, working sporadically on the third and fourth seasons.
 In 1992, Jenson was the art director for FernGully: The Last Rainforest, and the production designer for Computer Warriors: The Adventure Begins and Playroom.
-In 2000, Jenson began working for DreamWorks as a production designer and story artist for The Road to El Dorado.